NEW: Authorities recover a note from bombing scene, law enforcement sources tell CNN

 His former law partner, George Cate Jr., said Setzer was a dedicated servant and a pastor at “little country churches.”
 The two met while serving in the Army Reserve.

-Cate couldn't understand why anyone would want to target Setzer or his wife.
+Cate said he couldn’t understand why anyone would want to target Setzer or his wife.
+“Nothing had happened in my recent times to make me anticipate anything of this kind happening,” Cate told CNN affiliate WZTV.

 “I could hardly believe what I was being told because nothing had happened in my recent times to make me anticipate anything of this kind happening,” Cate told CNN affiliate WZTV.
 “John and Marion Setzer are a great couple, and they have dedicated themselves to taking care of other people.”